denoland/manual/references/vscode_deno/testing_api.md

 ## Running tests

-You can run tests from the Test Explorer view, from the decorations next to the tests when viewing the test code, or via the command pallette.
+You can run tests from the Test Explorer view, from the decorations next to the tests when viewing the test code, or via the command palette.
 You can also use the filter function in the Text Explorer view to exclude certain tests from a test run.